An overview of the regulation of virtual assets in Seychelles

 What are the main restrictions on VASPs in Seychelles?

-VASPs in Seychelles are subject to regulation and supervision by the FSA.
+VASPs in Seychelles are subject to regulation and supervision by the Seychelles FSA.
 VASPs must comply with the AML/CFT Act and licensing rules in Seychelles.
 Also, they are required to have measures in place to reduce crime and other unlawful activities related to financial services business.

 - Conducting business in Seychelles: VASPs must conduct their business from Seychelles by having a physical office with qualified staff.
 They must also undertake client onboarding, complaint handling, and management meetings in Seychelles.

-- Custody and protection of client assets: Licensees holding client assets must maintain an indemnity insurance for the benefit of their clients in a form and amount acceptable to the FSA for the protection of clients’ assets.
+- Custody and protection of client assets: Licensees holding client assets must maintain an indemnity insurance for the benefit of their clients in a form and amount acceptable to the Seychelles FSA for the protection of clients’ assets.

-- Material changes to business: Licensees must obtain authorisation from the FSA before making material changes to their business.
+- Material changes to business: Licensees must obtain authorisation from the Seychelles FSA before making material changes to their business.

 - Risk assessment: VASPs must undergo a comprehensive risk assessment.